membraneframework/membrane_opus_plugin/README.md

 # Membrane Opus plugin

-This package provides tools for decoding/encoding audio with Opus codec.
+This package provides tools for decoding audio with Opus codec.

 It is a part of [Membrane Multimedia Framework](https://membraneframework.org).